martaprietos/SoC-Verilog-Project/index.md

 ### **Demonstration**
 If you get your own design working on the Basys3 board, take a picture!
 Guideline: 1-2 sentences.

-## **More Markdown Basics**
-This is a paragraph.
-Add an empty line to start a new paragraph.

-Font can be emphasised as *Italic* or **Bold**.

-Code can be highlighted by using `backticks`.

-Hyperlinks look like this: [GitHub Help](https://help.github.com/).

-A bullet list can be rendered as follows:
-- vectors
-- algorithms
-- iterators

 Images can be added by uploading them to the repository in a /docs/assets/images folder, and then rendering using HTML via githubusercontent.com as shown in the example below.